 It is further mutually agreed that, pursuant to the provisions of Section 30-28-l37 (2) C.R.S., and Chapter 5 of the County’s Engineering Criteria Manual, as improvements are completed, the Subdivider may apply to the Board of County Commissioners for a release of part or all of the collateral deposited with said Board.
 Upon inspection and approval, the Board shall release said collateral.
 The County agrees to respond to an inspection request in a reasonable time upon receipt of the request.
 If the Board determines that any of such improvements are not constructed in substantial compliance with specifications it shall furnish the Subdivider a list of specific deficiencies and shall be entitled to withhold collateral sufficient to ensure such substantial compliance.
 If the Board of County Commissioners determines that the Subdivider will not construct any or all of the improvements in accordance with all of the specifications, the Board of County Commissioners may withdraw and employ from the deposit of collateral such funds as may be necessary to construct the improvements in accordance with the specifications.

-The Subdivider agrees, and both parties acknowledge that the construction of the improvements identified and guaranteed through this Subdivision Improvements Agreement shall follow the inspection, collateral, and acceptance process that is identified in Chapter 5 of the County’s Engineering Criteria Manual.
+The Developer agrees, and both parties acknowledge that the construction of the improvements identified and guaranteed through this Development Improvements Agreement shall follow the inspection, collateral, and acceptance process that is identified in Chapter 5 of the County’s Engineering Criteria Manual.
 This is to include among other things, a Preliminary Acceptance process, replacement of performance collateral with appropriate Warranty collateral at that time, and a 2 year warranty period prior to final acceptance.
 Where any inconsistency exists between Chapter 5 of the Engineering Criteria Manual and the Land Development Code with respect to these inspections, collateral and acceptance processes, the Engineering Criteria Manual is the controlling document.

-The Subdivider(s) agrees to provide the County with a title insurance commitment at time of final platting evidencing that fee simple title of all lands in the subdivision is vested with the subdivider(s).

 The County agrees to approval of the final plat of ____ Honor Charter Academy ____

-Subdivision subject to the terms and conditions of this Agreement.
+development subject to the terms and conditions of this Agreement.

 Parties hereto mutually agree that this Agreement may be amended from time to time provided that such amendment be in writing and signed by all parties hereto.

-This Agreement shall take effect on the date of approval of the Final Plat by the Board of County Commissioners.
+This Agreement shall run with the land.

-The Subdivider(s) agrees for itself and its successors and assigns that Subdivider and/or its said successors and assigns shall be required to pay road impact fees in accordance with the El Paso County Road Impact Fee Program at or prior to the time of building permit submittals.
+The Developer(s) agrees for itself and its successors and assigns that Developer and/or its said successors and assigns shall be required to pay road impact fees in accordance with the El Paso County Road Impact Fee Program at or prior to the time of building permit submittals.

 IN WITNESS WHEREOF, the parties have hereunto set their hands and seals the day and year below written.